siteleaf/siteleaf.com/_posts/2013-07-29-markdown-in-siteleaf.markdown

 ---
-title: 'Tutorial: Markdown in Siteleaf'
+title: 'Markdown in Siteleaf'
 date: 2013-07-29 11:01:00 -04:00
 tags:
 - tutorial
 - markdown
+- v1
 hero: "/uploads/markdown-in-siteleaf-ui.png"
 ---

 In the last [Siteleaf](http://siteleaf.com) post, we explored [taxonomy](/blog/taxonomy-in-siteleaf) and the many ways you could use it to extend your website.
 This time, we’ll break from templating and take a closer look at content—specifically, Markdown’s role in Siteleaf.

 ### Markdown